linlincheng/corexTagger/readme.md

 To test drive the repo with appropirate env setup:

 do: `test_run_jupyter.sh`
 to access jupyter via docker.
+Note: dockerfile under testing

 Note: